Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 ====================

 The method :py:meth:`.ProtocolContext.pause` will pause protocol execution at a specific step.
 You can resume by pressing 'resume' in your OT App.

-You can optionally specify a message that will be displayed in the Opentrons app when protocol execution pauses.
+You can optionally specify a message thatwill be displayed in the Opentrons app when protocol execution pauses:

 .. code-block:: python